open-guides/og-aws/README.md

 	-	⛓🕍[ECS](#ecs): Docker container/cluster management (note Docker can also be used directly, without ECS)
 	-	⛓[ECR](https://aws.amazon.com/ecr/): Hosted private Docker registry
 	-	🐥[Config](https://aws.amazon.com/config/): AWS configuration inventory, history, change notifications
+	-	🐥[X-Ray](https://aws.amazon.com/xray/): Trace analysis and debugging for distributed applications such as microservices.
 -	**Special-purpose infrastructure:** These services are focused on specific use cases and should be evaluated if they apply to your situation.
 Many also are proprietary architectures, so tend to tie you to AWS.
 	-	⛓[DynamoDB](#dynamodb): Low-latency NoSQL key-value store
 	-	⛓[Glacier](#glacier): Slow and cheap alternative to S3